North America Vacations

 Upper Geyser Basin / Yellowstone Lake

 Start the day with a hike through the Upper Geyser Basin on the lookout for spouting geysers and sky blue hot springs.
 Delight in a tasty guide-prepared picnic lunch.
-Embark on an extraordinary hike to Storm Point where you will encounter open meadows, shaded lodgepole pine forests, and a lakefront trail.
+Embark on an extraordinary hike along the shore of Yellowstone Lake.
 Check into nearby Lake Lodge with time to relax before dinner.
+(Please note that certain departures alternatively stay at Canyon Lodge).

 About Lake Lodge